SaloniBhutada/Rental-Bikes-Potential-Customers-Prediction/README.md

 ## Acknowledgments

-Special thanks to the Rental Bike Sharing Dataset for providing valuable data for this analysis.
+Special thanks to Capital Bikeshare system of Washington D.C. for providing valuable data for this analysis.

 Feel free to explore the Jupyter Notebook for in-depth details and code implementation.
 Your contributions and feedback are always welcome.
 Enjoy exploring the world of bike rental predictions!